Centerra Option - La Luz Project

 CALIBRE MINING NEWS

-- December 13, 2016Calibre Mining Announces NI 43-101 Inferred Resource Estimate of 1.2 Million Gold Equivalent Ounces for the 100% Owned Primavera Gold-Copper Porphyry Deposit, Northeast Nicaragua
+- July 17, 2017Calibre Mining Announces Start of Drilling Program on the 100% Owned Primavera Gold-Copper Porphyry Deposit, Northeast Nicaragua